helenclx/leilukin-site/src/pages/now.md

 This is my [/now page](https://nownownow.com/about).
 You can find more pages like this at [nownownow.com](https://nownownow.com/).

 You can also check out my [status.cafe profile](https://status.cafe/users/leilukin) for my latest short status updates.

+## Officially Becomes a Professional Web Developer

+Starting from 16 August 2024, I am officially a professional web developer now!
+I owe much to this very website for inspiring me to pursue web development as a profession.

+You can read more about my journey from a hobbyist to professional web developer in my blog post, ["From Hobbyist to Professional Web Developer"](/blog/posts/2024-08-18-from-hobbyist-to-professional-web-developer).

 ## Migrating Leilukin's Hub and Its Subsites to Hostinger